rear/rear/doc/user-guide/04-scenarios.md

  - If you only need to have a bootable rescue environment, a USB device is a cheap device to store it (needs up to about 1 GB)

- - When you have plenty of space, it could be a simple solution to store complete disaster recovery images (rescue environment + backup)
+ - When you have plenty of space, it could be a solution to store complete disaster recovery images (rescue environment + backup)

 However USB devices may be slow for backup purposes,